 Up first was my friend and coworker, Casey.
 I have spent quite a bit of time in Casey’s room and she was one of the first classroom makeovers I did!
 She is always so gracious to let me use her as a guinea pig for organization things I want to try. 😉

-We spent the Thursday before Good Friday talking about her small group teaching area and organizing her materials.
+We talked about her small group teaching area and organizing her small group teaching materials.

 Classroom Management Techniques- Emma Cramer

 Emma is a first year teacher and started in her 6th grade classroom in the middle of the year.
 So needless to say, she has a lot on her plate.